Epic Pooh

-"Epic Pooh" is a 1978 essay by the British science fiction writer Michael Moorcock, which reviews the field of epic fantasy, with a particular focus on epic fantasy written for children.
+"Epic Pooh" is a 1978 essay by the British science fiction writer Michael Moorcock, which aims to review the field of epic fantasy, with a particular focus on epic fantasy written for children.
 In it Moorcock critiques J. R. R. Tolkien's The Lord of the Rings for its politically conservative assumptions and its escapism.
 Originally written for the British Science Fiction Association, "Epic Pooh" was revised for inclusion in Moorcock's 1989 book Wizardry and Wild Romance, and updated in another revision in 2008.
 Critics and scholars have objected to multiple aspects of Moorcock's essay.

 Essay

 Michael Moorcock wrote the essay "Epic Pooh".

 In his 1978 essay "Epic Pooh", the science fiction writer Michael Moorcock criticises a group of celebrated writers of epic fantasy for children, including J. R. R. Tolkien, C. S. Lewis, and Richard Adams.
 His criticism is based on two principal grounds: what he sees as the poverty of their writing style, and their politics.
 Moorcock accuses these authors of espousing a form of "corrupted Romance", which he identifies with Anglican Toryism.
 The defining traits of this attitude are an anti-technological, anti-urban stance which Moorcock sees as ultimately misanthropic, that glorifies a vanishing or vanished rural idyll, and is rooted in middle-class or bourgeois attitudes towards progress and political change.
-The title arises from Moorcock's argument that the writing of Tolkien, Lewis, Adams and others has a similar purpose to the Winnie-the-Pooh writings of A. A. Milne, another author of whom he disapproves: it is according to Moorcock fiction intended to comfort rather than challenge.
+The title arises from Moorcock's argument that the writing of Tolkien, Lewis, Adams and others has a similar purpose to the Winnie-the-Pooh writings of A. A. Milne, another author of whom he disapproves: it is, according to Moorcock, fiction intended to comfort rather than challenge.
 Fantasy writers whom Moorcock cites approvingly in the essay, by contrast, include Terry Pratchett, Ursula K. Le Guin and Alan Garner.
 "Epic Pooh" was included in Moorcock's 1989 book Wizardry and Wild Romance.